 If someone in your residence has allergies or asthma, we advise choosing a filter with a higher MERV rating.
 The greater the number this is, the better your filter is at eliminating contaminants.

 Keep fresh air circulating by opening windows whenever the weather allows.
 We also recommend turning on exhaust fans in your bathroom and kitchen as much as possible to eliminate pollutants and draw in more fresh air.

 4. Talk with Our Indoor Air Quality Pros

-From whole-home air purifiers to HEPA filters, Bob Brown Service Experts has a solution to help your family breathe more easily.
+From whole-home air purifiers, Bob Brown Service Experts has a solution to help your family breathe more easily.
 We’ll help you find the right option during your free home comfort assessment.
 Reach us at 623-243-4517 to book yours now!